Tech sector leads stocks lower as inflation remains high

 Crude jumped again on Wednesday, with a barrel of benchmark U.S. oil rising 6% to settle at $105.71.
 Brent crude, the international standard, added 4.9% to settle at $107.51.

-That helped energy stocks in the S&P 500 climb 2.5%, one of the biggest gains among the 11 sectors that make up the index.
-Exxon Mobil rose 3%, and ConocoPhillips was 2.3% higher.
+That helped energy stocks in the S&P 500 climb 1.4%, the biggest gain among the 11 sectors that make up the index.
+Exxon Mobil rose 2.1%, while ConocoPhillips gained 1.1%.

 AP Business Writer Elaine Kurtenbach contributed.
 Veiga reported from Los Angeles.